kenjennings/Atari-OSC036/Episode1/README.md

 **TEXTSCRL.LXL** - LIST'ed OSS BASIC XL program which includes ATASCII End of Line chracters.

 **TEXTSCRL.TXL** - LIST'ed OSS BASIC XL program which uses normal unix end of line characters.

+Notable difference - The C64 version deletes a character at the start of the top line, then uses 39 arrow-right characters to move to the last position on the line to print the next character of the scrolling text.
+On the Atari, the full screen editor cursor can move the cursor off the left edge of the screen to then reappear on the same line at the right edge.
+(I kind of expected the C64 could do the same thing...
+Yes?
+No? ??)
+So, the Atari version only prints two chracters before printing the next character of the scrolling text - delete character to remove the character at the start of the line, then arrow left character to wrap around to the right side of the screen.

 ---